chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

     3 `N(.H.L)Phi(DHYL)` 68.68 117305.9    18.52 9.53e-05  0.0001
 ```

-In this example, one of the nested models performs significantly better than the global model (&DeltaAIC > 2), although the global model still has a weight of ~22.76%.
+In this example, one of the nested models performs significantly better than the global model (&Delta AIC > 2), although the global model still has a weight of ~22.76%.
 Further analysis would be able to use these AIC weights for model averaging.